slamora/brackets-wiki/Extension-Manager-Workflows.md

 > (kd) seems like a good question for Andrew.
 For the purposes of rating/reviewing things,
 > I'm not so worried.
 For publishing extensions, it's more of a concern.

+> (pt) I share Kevin's concerns around the publish workflow.
+Beside that, as a user I would find reviews or a kind of a user rating (wrote x extensions with an average rating of z) useful too.

 > (nj) If things work the way I mentioned above, then presumably we could just hold
 > onto the auth token until it expires (which is presumably controlled by whichever
 > sign-in service provided the token).